ddetommaso/TobiiGlassesPyController/README.md

 The TobiiGlassesPyController is an open-source controller for accessing eye-tracking data and for managing recordings, participants and calibrations using the mobile Tobii Pro Glasses 2 eye-tracker.
-The controller is based on the [Tobii Pro Glasses 2 API] (https://www.tobiipro.com/product-listing/tobii-pro-glasses-2-sdk/).
+The controller is based on the [Tobii Pro Glasses 2 API](https://www.tobiipro.com/product-listing/tobii-pro-glasses-2-sdk/).

 # Getting started